dangribbin/jQuery-Tag-This/README.md

 =====
 **User-typed tags**

-To allow users to create tags based on their input, you just need to call tagThis on an input element of your choosing.
+To allow users to create tags based on their input, you just need to call tagThis once on an input element of your choosing.

 Here's an example: